input-output-hk/cicero/docs/tutorial-1.md

-# Tutorial 1 -- How to create an Action
+# How to create an Action

 ## A first visit